scrs-msu/scrsreport/README.md

 scrsreport adds a SCRS statistical report template to [RStudio](https://www.rstudio.com/) (>= 1.1.28) when you click "New Project... -> New Directory".
-It creates a bookdown skeleton with gitbook (HTML) and pdfbook (PDF) templates matched with SCRS report templates originally created in 2016.
-This will help all reports have a consistent, professional look, as well as utilizing the benefits of bookdown (which is an enhanced version of R Markdown) including cross-referecens (section, figures, tables), citations, and math equations.
+It creates a bookdown skeleton with gitbook (HTML), pdfbook (PDF) and MS Word (DOCX) templates matched with SCRS report templates originally created in 2016.
+This will help all reports have a consistent, professional look, as well as utilizing the benefits of bookdown (which is an enhanced version of R Markdown) including cross-references (section, figures, tables), citations, and math equations.

 Installation